olmax99/eksairflow/README.md

 # AWS Airflow Build

-This project is a fully functional Airflow Build using Cloudformation and EC2 instances along with a docker-compose local development setup.
+This project is a close-to-production Airflow Build using Cloudformation and EC2 instances along with a docker-compose local development setup.

 **Goal:**
 This airflow project is enabling both interaction with a local minikube environment for testing and development